 - Study a range of literary works, looking at their history, genre and themes

 - Critically examine the history of equality law, learning how to critique and analyse such legislation.

 - Explore the relationship between representation, culture and politics.

 - Develop skills in critical and analytical writing and thinking.

 - Examine what equality, diversity and inclusion mean in today’s organisations.

-Graduates will be able to access a diverse variety of careers in politics, journalism, law, human rights and human resources.
+Graduates can access a diverse variety of careers in politics, journalism, law, human rights and human resources.
 This course opens up opportunities in equality, diversity, inclusion, policy development and advocacy in governmental institutions as well as non-governmental organisations (including the charitable sector and international development agencies.

 What will I study?